-Accessible Homes Australia (“AHA”) provides specialist disability home pathways and solutions to Australians participating in the National Disability Insurance Scheme under the Special Disability Accommodation (“SDA”) program.
+Accessible Homes Australia (“AHA”) provides specialist disability home pathways and solutions to Australians participating in the National Disability Insurance Scheme under the Specialist Disability Accommodation (“SDA”) program.

 Home solutions, within everyday communities, created to suit individual needs and circumstances.